-Oral rehydration products can be purchased over-the-counter at a pharmacy.
-They can come as a liquid, a popsicle, or powder to mix with water.
+People can purchase oral rehydration products over the counter at a pharmacy.
+They are available as a liquid, popsicle, or powder to mix with water.

-Oral rehydration therapy can be used to treat diarrhea in adults and children with mild to moderate dehydration by following the instructions on the packaging.
+Oral rehydration therapy can help treat diarrhea in adults and children with mild-to-moderate dehydration.
+People should take care to follow the instructions on the packaging.

 Certain beneficial bacteria, known as probiotics, may shorten the course of diarrhea.
-Bacteria that show the most promise for treating diarrhea include Lactobacillus reuteri, Lactobacillus GG, and Saccharomyces boulardii.
+The bacteria that show the most promise for treating diarrhea include:

 Natural yogurt is an excellent source of beneficial bacteria.
 Other foods that are high in probiotics include: